What is a Histamine Reaction After Waxing?

 If your clients want something more natural, lavender and calendula essential oils contain anti-inflammatory properties that may reduce redness and sensitivity.

 These products are specially formulated to speed up skin’s PH level recovery after waxing.
-If you see hives after a Brazilian wax, you could soothe it with a Brazilian Waxing Mask.

 READ MORE: 7 Ways to Prevent and Treat Ingrown Hairs